FinOps-Open-Cost-and-Usage-Spec/foundation/workflow-procedures.md

 #### Key Highlights of the R&A Process:

 1. **Objections and Artifacts:**
     * Members who wish to object to a proposal are encouraged to submit an Objection Artifact, such as a Pull Request or Issue proposal, to clearly articulate their concerns and offer constructive alternatives.

 2. **Decision Path:**
     * **Discussion:** The process begins with a collaborative discussion among members to understand different perspectives and address any concerns.
 The goal is to achieve consensus without formal voting.
     * **Decision:** Following discussion, a decision is made.
 If there are no objections, the proposal is marked as **Agreed** and merged or approved.

 3. **Handling Objections:**
     * If an objection is raised, members attempt to resolve it through consensus.
     * If consensus cannot be achieved, the objection is sustained, and the proposal moves to a Vote.

-> Note: Vote a proposal is the last resort and while possible the group is highly encouraged to find a resolution witout voting.
+> Note: Voting on a proposal is considered a last resort.
+While voting is possible, the group is strongly encouraged to reach a resolution through discussion and consensus wherever feasible.

 4. **Voting Requirements:**
  * **For Technical Votes:**